-Alabama Republicans Forsake Sesssions for Trump, Who Looks Down on Them
+Alabama Republicans Forsake Sessions for Trump, Who Looks Down on Them

 “If I’m looking at it from the political side of it, I’m going to be with Trump,” said David Mowery, a veteran Alabama political consultant.
 “I don’t know what being Sessions’ bulwark gets you.
 But I do know what making Trump mad gets you.”

-Unfortunately for Alabamans, their respect for Trump is not reciprocal, according to a new report from Politico:
+Unfortunately for Alabamians, their respect for Trump is not reciprocal, according to a new report from Politico:

 If Sessions’ recusal was his original sin, Trump has come to resent him for other reasons, griping to aides and lawmakers that the attorney general doesn’t have the Ivy League pedigree the president prefers, that he can’t stand his Southern accent and that Sessions isn’t a capable defender of the president on television — in part because he “talks like he has marbles in his mouth,” the president has told aides.